iscc/iscc-specs/docs/specification.md

 ## About this Document

+!!! note "Document Version"

+    This is the latest in-development version of the **ISCC Specification**.
+While there is already a [Version 1.0](https://github.com/iscc/iscc-specs/blob/version-1.0/docs/specification.md) spec, we are still expecting backward incompatible changes until **Version 2.0** is released.
+Parts of this specification may already be or become stable erlier and will be documented so during minor releases.
+Partners are encouraged to follow development and test, implement and give feedback based on the latest (this) version of the ISCC Specification.

 This document proposes an open and vendor neutral ISCC standard and describes the technical procedures to create and manage ISCC identifiers.
-The first version of this document is produced as a prototype by the [Content Blockchain Project](https://content-blockchain.org) and received funding from the [Google Digital News Initiative (DNI)](https://digitalnewsinitiative.com/dni-projects/content-blockchain-project/).
+The first version of this document was produced as a prototype by the [Content Blockchain Project](https://content-blockchain.org) and received funding from the [Google Digital News Initiative (DNI)](https://digitalnewsinitiative.com/dni-projects/content-blockchain-project/).
 The content of this document is determined by its authors in an open and public consensus process.

 ## Conventions and Terminology